lopezpdvn/aspnet5co/pages/other.md

-The next generation of .NET technologies is being marketed with the term *.NET 2015* and it includes importante updates to the framework, the runtimes, compilers, libraries, applications models and development workflows of applications and of the technologies.
+The next generation of .NET technologies is being marketed with the term *.NET 2015* and it includes importante updates to the framework, the runtimes, compilers, libraries, release licenses, applications models and development workflows of applications and of the technologies.
+In short, Microsoft aims to significantly improve the developer's experience by open sourcing the full server-side .NET stack as well as other important development elements, making the framework officially cross-platform by adding support to the Linux and Mac OS platforms.

 Regarding the software framework itself, from now on there will be 2 separate .NETs